classroomnode/reactsession/README.md

 ### React application

-1) Create a todo app which fetches todos of a user and lists in user
+1) Create a balance app which creates a balance event
-2) Create a todo list component
+2) Create a add balance view
-3) Create a service layer to fetch the todos
+3) Create a service layer to fetch the balances
-4) Bind the todos to the component
+4) Create a balance list component

-5) Create a todo template to present the data
+### Backend API
+1) Create a nodeJs backend based on express
+2) Create a controller - Create balance, Get Balance
+3) Creates a database instance with postgress

 ### Deploy application

-1) Create a deploy folder in todoapp
-2) run npm run build
-3) copy build to deploy
-4) cd deploy folder
-5) gcloud auth login
-6) gcloud config set project project name
-7) glcoud app deploy app.yaml
+1) Deploy frontend and backend in cloud